 There are various instances when departments need to share information that is only relevant to them, but not to the rest of the company.
-But how can you share and store that information on your intranet with only individuals in your department or team, and not clutter the intranet for the rest of your colleagues?
-The answer: Department / Team Sites.
+But how can you store and share that complex information effectively on your intranet with only individuals in your team and not clutter the intranet for the rest of your colleagues?
+The answer: Department or Team Sites.

-As a Support Technician at Intranet Connections, I have assisted a number of our stellar customers with offices spread across various geographic locations.
-Employees have to collaborate with colleagues from their department or team, but they aren’t necessarily located in the same office.
+As a Support Technician at IC, I have assisted a number of our stellar customers with offices spread across various geographic locations.
+Employees have to collaborate with colleagues from their department or team members, but they aren’t necessarily located in the same office.

-You can create as many Department / Team Sites as you like and use each of them as the hub of information for each department individually.
-Post information specific to each department, such as what’s new in the department or items that need to be promoted.
+You can automatically create as many Department / Team Sites as you like and use each of them as the hub of information for each department individually.
+You can post information specific to each department, such as what’s new in the department or items that need to be promoted.
 Utilizing the Application Feed Widget, you can pull in information from other areas of your intranet that may pertain to that department, posting it on the Department / Team Site.

 In addition to department members sharing information with each other, having a specific site dedicated to each department also allows colleagues from other departments to share or find appropriate resources as needed.
 For example, if someone from HR found a resource that may benefit Marketing, they can share the resource on the Marketing Site.
 Or, if an employee is looking for information on employee benefits packages, they know to go to the HR Site where it is stored.

-Another major benefit to having Department / Team Sites is that content relevant to that department may not necessarily be relevant to the entire company.
-The intranet home page should be engaging to the whole company, and display information relevant to all employees, not just a subset.
+Another significant benefit of having Department / Team Sites is that content relevant to that department may not necessarily be relevant to the entire company.
+The intranet home page should engage the whole company and display information relevant to all employees, not just a subset.

-By displaying items meant only for one department on the home page, you can risk overloading the home page with applications and widgets that won’t be useful to the majority of employees, which could reduce intranet adoption.
+By displaying items meant only for one department on the home page, you can risk overloading the home page with applications and widgets that won’t be useful to the majority of employees.
+This may also reduce intranet adoption.

-In my example above, I mention that our customers with multiple office locations highly benefit from Department / Team Sites.
-However, Department Sites improve internal communication in any organization, not just those that can’t communication face-to-face.
+In my example above, I mentioned that our customers with multiple office locations highly benefit from Department / Team Sites.
+However, Department Sites improve internal communication in any organization, not just those that can’t communicate directly.

-Team Sites provides a platform for colleagues in the same department to collaborate on almost anything, all in one central location on your intranet.
-Employees have to ability to get work on a project or task together from the comfort of their computer chair.
-Another benefit to Team Sites is that you can make the site available or visible only to members of that department.
-This added security option ensures any sensitive data isn’t shared with any inappropriate parties.
+Team Sites connects and provides a platform for colleagues in the same department to collaborate on almost anything, all in one central location on your intranet.
+Employees can get work on a project or task together from the comfort of their computer chairs.
+Another benefit of Team Sites is that you can make the site available or visible only to members of that department.
+This added security option ensures any sensitive data isn’t shared with any other parties.